mfs409/learnx-interactive-website-vue-firebase/README.md

 You should be able to figure out how `ReadOnePrivate.vue`,`ReadAllPrivate.vue`, `CreatePrivate.vue`, `Menu.vue`, `appstate.ts`, and `router.ts` work together to support private messages.
-When you do, you'll notice that the code is almost identical for public and private messages, and I started by copying and pasting.
+When you do, you'll notice that the code is almost identical for public and private messages.
+I copied and pasted :(.

 In general, it's bad to copy and paste code within the same project... it means you're duplicating effort, instead of making your code more general.
 I did it